Noela-Murugi/BookLib/README.md

 Noela Murugi

 # Description
 A library website where users can search for available books.
-They can also borrow a book by filling in a form inorder to get approval.
+They can also borrow a book by filling in a form in order to get approval.

 # Technologies Used
 *React JS<br>